pubkey/broadcast-channel/.github/README.md

 * * *

-A BroadcastChannel that allows you to send data between different browser-tabs or nodejs-processes.
+A BroadcastChannel that allows you to send data between different browser-tabs or nodejs-processes or Deno-Deploy-Instances.

 - It works completely **client-side** and **offline**,
 - Tested on **old browsers**, **new browsers**, **WebWorkers**, **Iframes** and **NodeJs**.